MessageBring/MessageBring/README.md

 - 👋 Hi, I’m @MessageBring
-- 👀 I’m interested in money
+- 👀 I’m interested in life
-- 🌱 I’m currently learning how to make more money
+- 🌱 I’m currently learning how to make life fantasy
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me Wechat no.:cijianbuzhiyi
 <!---